It's All About Kids: Helping School Children Make Healthy Choices

 Since its beginning in 2004, It's All About Kids (IAK) has provided an opportunity for thousands of school children to improve their knowledge, attitudes and behaviors toward nutrition and exercise through comprehensive health education.
 Learning healthy habits early follows them throughout their lifetime.

-Each year, the program reaches more than 8,500 students in Tulsa County public school districts, and hosts more than 40 informative and exciting events for parents and families.
-The program was recognized as a Model Practice in 2008 by the National Association for City and County Health Officials (NACCHO).
+Each year, the program reaches more than 50,000 students in Tulsa County public school districts, and hosts more than 40 informative and exciting events for parents and families.
+The program was recognized as a Model Practice in 2008 by the National Association for City and County Health Officials (NACCHO) and 2019 NACCHO Promising Practice for Blending Nutrition and Education in Schools.

 It’s All About Kids partners with schools to capture valuable data in the areas of academic improvement, decrease in behavioral referrals, and increase in attendance.
 IAK follows the Whole School, Whole Community, Whole Child (WSCC) model placing children in the center as the main focus.
 The WSCC merges components from both the Coordinated School Health model and the Whole Child Framework to align learning and health.